iiNet Usage Analyser

 and should be run from the home directory for that user.

-- Install latest development build of Wine
+- Install latest build of Wine

 The normal Ubuntu repository only has the latest stable build of Wine (1.0.1 at the time of writing),